-From a continental perspective, European countries generated the highest dollar value worth of exported jams during 2018 with shipments valued at $2.2 billion or 62.3% of the global total.
-In second place were Asian exporters at 19.8% while 8.5% of jams supplied worldwide originated from Latin America excluding Mexico but including the Caribbean.
-Smaller percentages came from North America (5.6%), Africa (2.7%) then Oceania (1.2%) notably New Zealand and Australia.
+From a continental perspective, suppliers in European countries generated the highest dollar value worth of exported jams during 2019 with shipments valued at $2.1 billion or 63.3% of the global total.
+In second place were Asian exporters at 19% while 9.4% of jams supplied worldwide originated from Latin America excluding Mexico but including the Caribbean.
+Smaller percentages came from North America (5.6%), Africa (1.8%), and Oceania (1.1%) notably New Zealand and Australia.

 Fruit Jams Exports by Country

 Below are the 15 countries that exported the highest dollar value worth of jams during 2019.

 - France: US$409 million (12.3% of total exported jams)